DavidQiuChao/Nb2Nb/README.md

 ![56](https://github.com/DavidQiuChao/Nb2Nb/blob/main/figs/0056_noisy.png)|![56c](https://github.com/DavidQiuChao/Nb2Nb/blob/main/figs/0056_clean.png)

 ## Update
-Testing files,including trained model, are uploaded.
-The main testing file is "test.py", which can easily run by input the command 'python test.py -s saves -n nets.Unet -d "dataDir" -s "resultDir"'.
+Testing files, including trained model, are uploaded.
+The main testing file is "test.py", which can easily run by input the command 'python test.py -s saves -n nets.Unet -d "dataDir" -r "resultDir"'.
 The "dataDir" specifies the testing data directory, and the "resultDir" is the path for saving result.
 For rendering the '.mat' data, using the [Simple Camera Pipline](https://github.com/AbdoKamel/simple-camera-pipeline).
 More training files will be uploaded as soon as possible.
 To be continue ...